sphinx-gallery/sphinx-gallery/doc/configuration.rst

 with the gallery. `JupyterLite <https://jupyterlite.readthedocs.io>`__ makes it possible to run an example in your browser.
 The functionality is quite similar to Binder in the sense that you will get a Jupyter environment where you can run the example interactively as a notebook.
-The main difference with Binder
+The main differences from Binder
 are:

 - with JupyterLite, the example actually runs in your browser, there is no need for a separate machine in the cloud to run your Python code.
 That means that starting a Jupyter server is generally quicker, no need to wait for the Binder image to be built
-- with JupyterLite the first imports take time.
-At the time of writing (February 2023) ``import scipy`` can take ~15-30s.
+- with JupyterLite, the first imports take time.
+At the time of writing (December 2024) ``import scipy`` can take ~15-30s.
 Some innocuously looking Python code may just not work and break in an unexpected fashion.
 The Jupyter kernel is based on Pyodide, see `here
   <https://pyodide.org/en/latest/usage/wasm-constraints.html>`__ for some
   Pyodide limitations.
-- with JupyterLite environments are not as flexible as Binder, for example you can not use a docker image but only the default `Pyodide
+- JupyterLite environments are not as flexible as Binder.
+For example, you can not use a Docker image, but only the default `Pyodide
   <https://pyodide.org/en/stable/index.html>`__ environment.
 That means that
   some non pure-Python packages may not be available, see list of `available packages in Pyodide